mozumder/django-mozumder/README.rst

 Quick setup
 -----------

-Start with a Django project with a Postgres database and Redis cache.
+Requirements: Have Python 3.8, Postgres, and Redis installed.

 1. Install package using ``pip``